Xylopyrographer/STAC/Documentation/manual/STAC Users Guide.md

 To disable Peripheral Mode and return the STAC it to its normal operating state:

 1. Remove power from the Peripheral Mode STAC.
-1. Remove the GROVE cable connecting the STACs. ⚠️ **Do not** use the GROVE cable to power up two STAC's that are in their normal operating state.
+1. Remove the GROVE cable connecting the STACs.<br>⚠️ **Do not** use the GROVE cable to power up two STAC's that are in their normal operating state.
 1. Remove the jumper wire from the rear of the STAC.
 1. Power up the STAC via its USB port.